alexwebgr/faw_toast/README.md

 - CSS-only animations
 - Configurable toast duration and position
 - Customizable CSS classes for different flash types
-- Support for standard flash types plus additional success and info types
+- Support for standard flash types plus additional success, info and danger types
 - Simple to install and use

 ## Installation